180 nm process: History

 The origin of the 180 nm value is historical, as it reflects a trend of 70% scaling every 2–3 years.
 The naming is formally determined by the International Technology Roadmap for Semiconductors (ITRS).

 Some of the first CPUs manufactured with this process include Intel Coppermine family of Pentium III processors.
 This was the first technology using a gate length shorter than that of light used for contemporary lithography, which had a wavelength of 193 nm.

 Some more recent microprocessors and microcontrollers (e.g. PIC) are using this technology because it is typically low cost and does not require upgrading of existing equipment.
-In 2022, Google sponsored open-source hardware projects using GlobalFoundaries 180nm MCU (microcontroller) process on multi-project wafers.
+In 2022, Google sponsored open-source hardware projects using GlobalFoundries 180nm MCU (microcontroller) process on multi-project wafers.

 In 1988, an IBM research team led by Iranian engineer Bijan Davari fabricated a 180 nm dual-gate MOSFET using a CMOS process.
 The 180 nm CMOS process was later commercialized by TSMC in 1998, and then Fujitsu in 1999.